 Provide sandbox testers with scripted use cases to test.

-Consider incentivizing users whom you ask to do the testing.
+Consider incentivising users whom you ask to do the testing.

 Break out demonstrations by topics of interest.